 Temporary Food Premises and Events

-If you are intending on setting up a food stall or operating a food vehicle from a community event, you must first obtain approval from the City's Health Services by submitting a Temporary Food Premises Application Form.
+If you are intending on setting up a food stall or operating a food vehicle from a community event, you must first obtain approval from the City's Health Services by submitting a Temporary Food Premises Application Form which can be found by clicking here.

 Food vehicles must be registered with the Shire.
 A public liability insurance documents and vehicle registration papers must be provided.